Free Finite Group Actions on Rational Homology 3--Spheres: Restrictions in the homologically trivial case

 As explained in \cite[Lemma 3]{Swan:1960}, the action on $\wH^{2i}(\Syl_p(Q),\bZp)$ is given by multiplication by $r^i$, where $r$ is an integer prime to $p$ that is a multiplicative generator of $\Phi_p(Q)$.
 Hence this action has invariants only when $i$ is a multiple of $|\Phi_p(Q)|$, and $\wH^*(Q,\bZp)\ne 0$ only in degrees which are multiples of $2|\Phi_p(Q)|$.

-If $p$ doesn't divide $|G|$ but does divide $|Q|$, then the $p$--period of $Q$ is equal to that of the central cyclic subgroup $H$ and thus equal to two.
 If $p$ divides $|G|$ then the projection $Q\to G$ induces an isomorphism $\Phi_p(Q) \cong \Phi_p(G)$, and hence the $p$-periods of $Q$ and $G$ are equal.
-Consider now the following portion of the $p$--local version of the long exact cohomology sequence from Corollary 2.3: \eqncount

-where $H_p=\Syl_p(H) = H_1(M;\bZp)$.
+Consider now the following portion of the $p$--local version of the long exact cohomology sequence from Corollary 2.3: $\wH^4(G;\bZp) \to \wH^0(G;\bZp) \to \wH^2(G;H_p)$, where $H_p=\Syl_p(H) = H_1(M;\bZp)$.
 As $|G|$ is divisible by $p$, the middle term is non-zero.
 Now if $\wH^2(G;H_p) = 0$, then $\wH^4(G;\bZp)\ne 0$ and we conclude that $G$ has $p$-period dividing four (a $p$--local version of Corollary \ref{exponents}).
 However, by the universal coefficient theorem applied to the trivial $G$--module $H_p$, we see that $\wH^2(G,H_p)=0$ if the $p$--period of $G$ is four or higher.
-Hence we conclude that the $p$-periods of $G$ and $Q$ must both be either two or four. \end{proof} The structure of $G$ is more explicit for $p$-groups. \begin{corollary} A finite $p$--group $G$ acts freely and homologically trivially on some rational homology 3--sphere $M$ with non--trivial $p$--torsion in $H_1(M;\bZ)$ if and only if (1) $G$ is cyclic or (2) $p=2$, $H_1(M; \bZ)_{(2)}\cong \bZ/2\bZ$ and $G$ is a dihedral group. \end{corollary} \begin{proof} The finite groups of the form $Q/H$ where $Q$ is a periodic $p$--group and $H$ is a non--trivial central cyclic subgroup are precisely the cyclic groups and $Q_{2^n}/Z(Q_{2^n})$, where $Q_{2^n}$ is a generalized quaternion group of order $2^n$, $n\ge 3$, with centre isomorphic to $\bZ/2\bZ$ and quotient a dihedral group of order $2^{n-1}$.
-Conversely all the groups $Q$ appearing above act freely on $\mathbb S^3$, hence all the quotients $G=Q/H$ act freely on a rational homology sphere. \end{proof}
+Hence we conclude that the $p$-periods of $G$ and $Q$ must both be either two or four. \end{proof} Theorem A follows from Theorem 3.3 and Proposition 3.4.
+The structure of $G$ is more explicit for $p$-groups. \begin{corollary} A finite $p$--group $G$ acts freely and homologically trivially on some rational homology 3--sphere $M$ with non--trivial $p$--torsion in $H_1(M;\bZ)$ if and only if (i) $G$ is cyclic or (ii) $p=2$, $H_1(M; \bZ)_{(2)}\cong \cy{2}$ and $G$ is a dihedral group. \end{corollary} \begin{proof} The finite groups of the form $Q/H$ where $Q$ is a periodic $p$--group and $H$ is a non--trivial central cyclic subgroup are precisely the cyclic groups and $Q(2^n)/Z(Q(2^n))$, where $Q(2^n)$ is a generalized quaternion group of order $2^n$, $n\ge 3$, with centre isomorphic to $\cy{2}$ and quotient a dihedral group of order $2^{n-1}$.
+Conversely all the groups $Q$ appearing above act freely, on $\mathbb \bS^3$, hence all the quotients $G=Q/H$ act freely on a rational homology sphere; note these actions are homologically trivial as $H_1(\mathbb \bS^3/H, \bZ) \cong H$, a central subgroup. \end{proof}

 \begin{corollary} Let $G$ act freely and homologically trivially on a rational homology 3--sphere $M$. \begin{enumerate} \item If both $|G|$ and $|H_1(M;\bZ)|$ are even, then $\Syl_2(G)$ is either cyclic or dihedral. \item If $p$ is an odd prime dividing $|G|$, then $\Syl_p(G)$ is cyclic. \item If $(|H_1(M; \bZ)|, p)=1$ then $\Syl_p(G)$ is either cyclic or generalized quaternion. \end{enumerate} \end{corollary}